October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Teachers’ Day in Poland (Dzień Nauczyciela)

-In Polish schools, there are usually no regular classes on this day.
+In Polish schools, there are no regular classes on this day.
 Students give teachers flowers and/or other gifts.
-Typically, there is an inauguration event for first-grade students (called in Polish ślubowanie), and older kids either do not go to school or have some fun activities.
+Usually, there is an inauguration event for first-grade students (called in Polish ślubowanie), and older kids either do not go to school or have some fun activities.

 Time change (zmiana czasu)